Mount Morrison (Alberta)

 Mount Morrison is a 2765 m mountain summit located in the upper Spray River Valley of southern Banff National Park, in the Canadian Rockies of Alberta, Canada.
 Mount Morrison in not visible from any road in Banff Park, however, it can be seen from Alberta Highway 742, also known as the Smith-Dorrien/Spray Trail in Kananaskis Country.
 Mount Morrison's nearest higher peak is Mount Turner, 1.8 km to the north.

 History

-Mount Morrison was named in 1918 for Sir Edward Whipple Bancroft Morrison (1867–1925), Major General in the Canadian Army during the First World War.
-Earlier in his career, he served in the Royal Canadian Dragoons with Sir Richard Ernest William Turner in 1900 during the Second Boer War under the command of Brigadier-General Horace Smith-Dorrien.
+Mount Morrison was named in 1918 for Sir Edward Morrison (1867–1925), Major General in the Canadian Army during the First World War.
+Earlier in his career, he served in the Royal Canadian Dragoons with Sir Richard Turner in 1900 during the Second Boer War under the command of Brigadier-General Horace Smith-Dorrien.
 Not coincidentally, Mount Morrison is situated two kilometres south of Mount Turner.

-The mountain's name was officially adopted in 1924 by the Geographical Names Board of Canada.
+The mountain's toponym was officially adopted in 1924 by the Geographical Names Board of Canada.

 The first ascent of the peak was made in 1955 by Don Morrison.